Strategy-proof allocation with outside option: Applications

-In this subsection we propose a size improvement relation between mechanisms in the object assignment model.
-We ask the following question.
-Suppose a mechanism has been used in a market, but the market designer wants to replace it with a new one to increase the total number of objects assigned to agents (i.e., the size of the allocation).
-We want to know when the replacement is (im)possible if the two mechanisms satisfy some desirable properties.
-Kidney exchange and refugee resettlement are exemplary markets that motivate our question.
-Kidney exchange becomes widespread in the last decade to overcome the shortage of deceased-donor kidneys and the medical incompatibility between living donors and their intended recipients.
-Resettlement is the transfer of refugees from an asylum country to another country that agrees to admit them and ultimately grant them permanent settlement.
-At least two features in these markets motivate our question.
+We consider the following question in this subsection.
+Suppose a mechanism has been used in an object assignment market, but we want to replace it with a new one to assign more acceptable objects to agents.
+We ask whether the replacement is possible if the two mechanisms satisfy desirable properties, and agents' welfare in the old mechanism needs to be respected (at least in a weak sense).

+We are motivated by markets such as kidney exchange and refugee resettlement.
+At least two features in these markets capture our attention.
 First, not all resources in these markets are acceptable to agents.
-A donated kidney may be medically incompatible with a patient, and a refugee may be unable to live in a country/city for various reasons.
-Second, it is far more important for an agent in these markets to get an acceptable resource than to get a better resource when an acceptable resource has been guaranteed.
-Being unmatched is very undesirable.
-This explains why the market designer wants to increase the number of acceptable assignments in these markets.\footnote{Optimization and market design techniques have been used in kidney exchange and refugee resettlement to maximize the number of acceptable assignments.
-See \cite{roth2005pairwise,sonmez2017incentivized,kratz2019pairwise,andersson2016assigning}.} There are other markets where our question makes sense.
+A donated kidney may be medically incompatible with a patient.
+A refugee may be unable to live in a country/city for various reasons.
+Second, being unmatched is very undesirable in these markets.
+It is more important for an agent to get an acceptable resource than to get a better resource when an acceptable resource has been guaranteed.
+This explains why assigning more acceptable objects to agents can be an important goal in these markets.\footnote{Optimization and market design techniques have been used in kidney exchange and refugee resettlement to increase the number of acceptable assignments.
+See \cite{roth2005pairwise,sonmez2017incentivized,kratz2019pairwise,andersson2016assigning}.}